philpax/philpax.github.io/content/notes/Personal/Studying Swedish and Japanese simultaneously.md

 ## Software

+### Anki

 [Anki](https://apps.ankiweb.net/).
 Anki anki anki.
 The best free spaced repetition system out there.
 SRS is one of the most efficient ways to memorise, and you're going to need to do a lot of memorisation.
 I suggest these addons for Anki-on-desktop:

 - [Audio Playback Controls](https://ankiweb.net/shared/info/312734862): Being able to slow down audio cards is crucial to being able to improve your pronunciation and/or recognition.
 Just make sure to eventually work your way up to normal speed.
 - [Review Heatmap](https://ankiweb.net/shared/info/1771074083): I must admit that I find streaks, and visualisations thereof, to be quite motivating.
 Seeing your progress day-in day-out can help contextualise just how much grinding you're doing, which I find useful on days where I feel like I'm not achieving much at all.
 - [Adjust Sound Volume](https://ankiweb.net/shared/info/2095265391): There are decks out there that are useful, but have their audio levels way out of whack.
 You can use this addon to normalise them and/or bring them to a volume you find acceptable.

+### LLMs

+Your favourite LLM; mine is [Claude](https://claude.ai/), but any reasonably-powerful LLM will do.
+They can break down sentences for you and clarify grammar points that are not immediately intuitive.

+As with any LLM guidance, you'll want to check the results for yourself (I cross-reference against the grammar dictionaries, mentioned later), but they're very powerful and the closest thing you can get to a teacher-on-demand.
+Here's [an example](https://claude.ai/share/5e3cb978-91b7-4be7-b580-b4689bb56120) of a conversation where I explore some Japanese sentences.

 ## Environment